bhrutledge/resume/brian-rutledge-resume.md

 ## Summary

-I have been writing and using software to solve blems for over 15 years.
+I have been writing and using software to solve problems for over 15 years.
 I was an embedded software engineer for three years, then left the industry in 2005 to pursue people-oriented work.
 I was fortunate to find it at a large bike shop, where I enjoyed the flow of a variety roles, from selling bikes to administering software.
 In 2014, I made the switch to professional web development, with a focus on exercising my skills with like-minded people working to speed the adoption of renewable energy.
 In my free time, I have expanded my software development skills by building responsive websites back-to-front.
 I enjoy studying software systems and explaining how they work.

-## Skills
+## Skills and Technologies

 Adapting, Analyzing, Assimilating, Coding, Communicating, Debugging, Editing, Explaining, Programming, Researching, Teaching, Testing, Troubleshooting

 **Software Development:** Python, JavaScript, SQL, Git, Linux/Unix, Data Engineering, Test-Driven Development, Virtual Machines, Docker

-**Web Development:** Django, Flask, REST APIs, Celery, Selenium, Vue, Webpack, jQuery, Backbone, D3, Mapping, HTML, SASS, CSS, Markdown, Deployment, Responsive Design, Typography, Photography
+**Web Development:** Django, Flask, REST APIs, Celery, Selenium, Vue, Vuex, Webpack, jQuery, Backbone, D3, Charts, Maps, HTML, SASS, CSS, BEM, Bootstrap, Markdown, Deployment, Responsive Design, Typography, Photography

 ## Experience

 ### EnergySage, Inc.
 Boston, MA
+*World's first and largest online marketplace for solar panel installation, built on Django and deployed on AWS*

 #### Developer
 2014-Present

-- Full-stack development for an online marketplace for solar panel installation, built on Django and deployed on AWS
+- Improved documentation, dependency management, and database fixtures for Django development environment
+- Advocated for, coordinated, and contributed to the adoption of the Vue framework for developing a complex single-page app to implement a new consumer experience
+- Designed and developed a Django REST Framework API, admin interface, and Vue front-end for consumers to browse solar loans
 - Designed, developed, and maintained a Django application for pushing consumer data to solar installer CRMs, e.g. Salesforce
+- Integrated the Django CMS project to streamline content creation and edits, and instructed staff on its usage
 - Integrated with the HubSpot API to sync our user database, enabling marketing and sales workflows
-- Provided on-demand and periodic data exports for staff, partners, installers, and media using SQL, Pandas, and Jupyter Notebook
 - Developed a revamp of the core consumer experience of comparing quotes online, using Backbone and jQuery
 - Developed the [primary registration page][start] for consumers, using Pandas and Leaflet
-- Developed an [interactive map][solar] of solar data for states, using Pandas and D3
+- Developed [interactive maps and tables][solar] of solar data for states, using Pandas and D3
+- Developed self-serve, periodic, and on-demand data exports for staff, partners, installers, and media using SQL and Pandas
+- Built and maintained a GitHub repository for reproducible data engineering and analysis with the Jupyter Notebook and related Python libraries
+- Regularly participated in and influenced project planning & design discussions with stakeholders
 - Built HubSpot workflows, emails, and landing pages to automate business processes and support marketing efforts
-- Integrated the Django CMS project to streamline content creation and edits, and instructed staff on its usage
-- Regularly participated in and influenced project planning and design discussions
-- Provided tech support for networking, phones, and Google Apps
+- Provided tech support and vendor coordination for networking, phones, and Google Apps

 ### Freelance